alkedr/cv/README.md

 - Researched and tested alternatives to the differentiable 3D-renderer that we were using.
 Nvdiffrast, Mitsuba 3, Pytorch3d.
 - Wrote a tool for converting reconstructed animated 3D model back into video for easy viewing.

-## Yandex, Self-driving cars simulator testing infrastructure, Software Engineer
+## Yandex, Self-driving cars simulator infrastructure, Software Engineer

 - May 2020 – Nov 2022
 - Designed and implemented a task queue service for launching simulator tests that could scale to thousands of workers.
 Python, PostgreSQL.
-- Designed, prototyped, and helped implement an inference server cluster that could handle to >12k RPS and tens of GBit/s of incoming traffic, and could scale the number of its instances based on the current load.
+- Designed, prototyped, and helped implement an inference server cluster that could handle to >12k RPS and tens of GBit/s of incoming traffic.
 Python, C++, Nvidia Triton Inference Server.

 ## Yandex, Yandex.Market infrastructure, Software Engineer

 - June 2017 – May 2020
-- Worked on a service that parses logs from different backends and turns them into time-series data.
-Java, MongoDB, ClickHouse, Graphite, a message queue similar to Kafka.
-- Worked on a CI/CD web service.
+- Worked on a CI/CD web service and a log parsing service.
 Java, MongoDB.

 ## Yandex, Yandex.Market, Test Automation Engineer